Updated: Mar 7

 Daylight savings time means that the sun may be out during their bedtime.
 So, while I ALWAYS recommend having blackout blinds, it is especially important during these time changes.
 Our circadian rhythm is impacted by the daylight, as it directly impacts the amount of melatonin our bodies produce.
 The more sunlight, the less melatonin, which can make it more difficult for your child to fall asleep.
 So be sure to get their room as dark as possible!
 Here are my favorite blinds.
 And if you don’t have the budget for new blinds right now, tin foil is always a great option!!
 Just wet the window surface and place your tin foil directly on the window, overlapping to ensure no light sneaks in!
 I recommend bringing a roll of tin foil with you while traveling, it packs small and can be a life saver if your somewhere without blackout blinds!

-I hope that these tips help you and your family adjust to the time change!
+I hope that these tips help you and your family adjust to the time change with more ease!
 I am here to help if you have any questions or if you would like my support through the process.
-Good luck!
+I have a $40 "Ask Me Anything" package that is perfect for something like this :) Good luck!